dodogeny/bastion-maven-plugin-community/DEVELOPER_GUIDE.md

 **Happy coding!** 🚀

-*For questions or support, reach out to the development team at dev@dodogeny.mu*
+*For questions or support, reach out to the development team at it.dodogeny@gmail.com*